aponte411/model_pipelines/README.md

 # Pipelines

-Im working on integrating Airflow into the package so that pipelines can be orchestrated using airflow and kubernetes.
+Im working on integrating Airflow into the package so that pipelines can be orchestrated and deployed on a kubernetes cluster.
 More coming soon!

 ### Run example pipeline